Osorkon II

-Usermaatre Setepenamun Osorkon II was the fifth king of the Twenty-second Dynasty of Ancient Egypt and the son of King Takelot I and Queen Kapes.
-He ruled Egypt from approximately 872 BC to 837 BC from Tanis, the capital of that dynasty.
+Usermaatre Setepenamun Osorkon II was the fifth pharaoh of the Twenty-second Dynasty of Egypt.
+He was the son of King Takelot I and Queen Kapes.
+He ruled Egypt from approximately 872 to 837 BC from the dynastic capital of Tanis in the northeastern Nile Delta.
+He was the last ruler of a unified Egypt in the Third Intermediate Period.

+Reign

-After succeeding his father, Osorkon II was faced with the competing rule of his cousin, King Harsiese A, who controlled both Thebes and the Western Oasis of Egypt.
+After succeeding his father, Osorkon II was faced with the competing rule of his cousin, King Harsiese A, who controlled both Thebes and the Siwa Oasis.
 Potentially, Harsiese's kingship could have posed a serious challenge to the authority of Osorkon, however, when Harsiese died in 860 BC, Osorkon II acted to ensure that no king would replace Harsiese.
-He appointed his son, Nimlot C, as the high priest of Amun at Thebes, which would have been the source for a successor to Harsiese.
+He appointed his son, Nimlot C, as the High Priest of Amun at Thebes, which would have been the source for a successor to Harsiese.
 This consolidated the king's authority over Upper Egypt and thereafter, Osorkon II ruled over a united Egypt.
 Osorkon II's reign was a time of prosperity for Egypt and large-scale monumental building ensued.

 Osorkon II was the last king of the Twenty-second dynasty to rule Egypt from the Delta to Upper Egypt.
 His successor, Shoshenq III, lost the effective control of Middle and Upper Egypt that Osorkon II had achieved.